- Home

 If you love mushrooms, you’ll definitely want to have a go at making this next dish.

-You can use any type of mushroom in this dish – and while this particular recipe uses button mushrooms, oyster, cremini, shiitake, and portobello all work well too.
+Mushrooms go perfectly with creamy, velvety pasta dishes.
+Plus, they’re a low-calorie source of fibre, protein, and antioxidants, vitamin D, and selenium.
+You can use any type of mushroom in this dish – and while this particular recipe calls for button mushrooms, oyster, cremini, shiitake, and portobello all work well.

-Mushrooms shrink when cooked, so the trick to this tasty dish is to cook twice as many as you think you need.
-Cook the mushrooms in garlic butter until they’re golden brown, then deglaze the pan with white wine.
+Mushrooms shrink when cooked, so the trick to this tasty dish is to use twice as many as you think you need.
+Cook the mushrooms in garlic butter until golden brown, then deglaze the pan with white wine.

 Mushroom spaghetti is a quick yet luxurious dish that’ll please just about anyone (unless they don’t like mushrooms, of course!).
 To make it vegan, just use vegan butter, oat or soya cream, and a vegan parmesan or nutritional yeast.